“2014 Juried Exhibition” at the Center for Photographic Art

 For a second consecutive year, a jury of two dozen members of the photography community from across the US has selected David as a Finalist in the annual competition Critical Mass, organized by Photolucida.
-More than 200 international photography professionals will review David’s series, Nurturing Time, as part of the second round of judging.
+More than 200 international photography professionals will review David’s series Nurturing Time, Life in a Backyard Garden as part of the second round of judging.
 Photolucida received more than 700 entries for this year’s competition, the largest number of participants yet for Critical Mass.

-A selection from the series Nurturing Time has been featured in Julie Grahame’s award-winning, online publication, aCurator.
+A selection from the series Nurturing Time, Life in a Backyard Garden has been featured in Julie Grahame’s award-winning, online publication, aCurator.
 Both Life.com and the British Journal of Photography named aCurator one of the Best Photo Blogs of 2011.